jacoscaz/treesandrobots.github.io/_posts/2018-06-28-looping-async-functions-nodejs.md

 At this point I stopped for a second and thought to myself: I'm measuring friggin' _nanoseconds_.
 How cool is that?

 As I am working on control loops, generally supposed to go through as many iterations as possible, I decided to proceed in my tests using 10000000 iterations (ten million).
 Furthermore, I decided for a reference average iteration time of 100  nanoseconds.
-In an ideal world where no overhead is required to keep executing it over and over, this should result in the task running around ten million times per second.
+In an ideal world where no overhead is required to keep executing a task over and over, this would result in around 10000000 (ten million, again) iterations per second.

 ## Loop #1: simple and disruptive